Hiroaki0422/Crypto-Currency-Price-Prediction-with-LSTM/README.md

 # About This Project
 I developed Recurrent Neural Network(RNN) that can perform prediction of crypto currency prices.
 The dataset being used is web scraped cryptocurrency data.
+Below show the development process: data cleaning, data analysis and visualization, feature engineerng, model development and validation.

 # 1. Data Cleaning